-The Company is Dependent on Key Packaging Suppliers and an Increase in Packaging Costs Could Harm the Company's Financial Results.
+The Company is dependent on key packaging suppliers and an increase in packaging costs could harm the Company's financial results.

-The demand for packaging materials in the beverage industry has significantly increased and there has been a shortage of capacity, as manufacturers attempt to adjust their supply chains to keep up with the increased demand which has further increased due to the COVID-19 pandemic.
+The demand for packaging materials in the beverage industry has significantly increased and there has been a shortage of capacity, as manufacturers attempt to adjust their supply chains to keep up with the increased demand, which has further increased due to the COVID-19 pandemic.
 Truly Hard Seltzer brand beverages are primarily packaged in sleek cans and Twisted Tea brand beverages are primarily packaged in standard cans.
-In 2020, as the Truly brand family and the Twisted brand families have grown significantly and overall demand for cans increased, the Company has experienced supply constraints for cans.
-In the fourth quarter of 2020, the Company experienced some can, cardboard wrap and glass shortages that impacted the Company's production schedules.
-The Company is working closely with its suppliers to ensure there are no further supply disruptions and the Company has adequate supply of packaging materials.
-In addition, the Company is working to increase packaging capacity to accommodate its expected needs for 2021 and currently expects to have sufficient supply and capacity to meet those needs.
+In 2020 and 2021, as the Truly and the Twisted brand families grew significantly and overall demand for cans increased, the Company experienced supply constraints for cans.
+These supply constraints have in turn impacted the Company's production schedules and increased can cost by having to use a more expensive supplier.
+The Company is working closely with its suppliers to ensure that the Company has an adequate supply of packaging materials.
+In addition, the Company is working to increase packaging capacity to accommodate its expected needs for 2022 but there is no assurance it will be successful.

 The Company maintains competitive sources for the supply of packaging materials, such as cans, glass, cardboard wraps and shipping cases.
 The Company enters into limited-term supply agreements with certain vendors in order to receive preferential pricing.
-In 2020, crowns and labels were each supplied by single sources.
+In 2021, crowns and labels were each supplied by single sources.
 Although the Company believes that alternative suppliers are available, the loss of any of the Company's packaging materials suppliers could, in the short-term, adversely affect the Company's results of operations, cash flows and financial position until alternative supply arrangements were secured.
 Additionally, there has been acquisition, change in control and consolidation activity in several of the packaging supplier networks which could potentially lead to further disruption in supply and changes in economics.
 If packaging costs continue to increase, there is no guarantee that such costs can be fully passed along through increased prices.
 The Company has entered into long-term supply agreements for certain packaging materials that have shielded it from some cost increases.
 These contracts have varying lengths and terms and there is no guarantee that the economics of these contracts can be replicated when renewed.
 The Company's inability to preserve the current economics on renewal could expose the Company to significant cost increases in future years.
 Some of these contracts require the Company to make commitments on minimum volume of purchases based on Company forecasts.
-If the Company's needs differ significantly from its forecasts, the Company would likely incur storage costs for excess production or contractual penalties that might be significant to Company financial results.
+If the Company's needs decline significantly from its forecasts, the Company would likely incur storage costs for excess production or contractual penalties that might be significant and could have a material adverse impact on the Company's financial results.